My Australian Journey (day 2)

 Me and Jamie got ready in the "Powder Room"- a special girls-only room at Gilligan's lined with mirrors, curling irons, and straighteners for night-out prep (not gonna lie, we spent way more time in here than we needed to but it was too fun- neither of us had ever been in a "powder room" before).

 The dance floor was empty when we first got downstairs but it filled up fast.
 Colored streams of light split through fog that lined the upper atmosphere of the dance floor.
 Partiers bumped into each other left and right as everyone sung along to Dancing Queen.

-The night was filled with the usual club-scene shenanigans- guys bought us drinks, Jamie kissed a stranger, at one point we found ourselves dancing in the bathroom, and far past midnight we ended up in bed with sore feet and messed up hair.
+The night was filled with the usual club-scene shenanigans- guys bought us drinks, Jamie kissed a stranger, at one point we found ourselves dancing in the bathroom, and now, far past midnight, we've ended up in bed with sore feet and messed up hair.

 #worldtravel #howtotraveltheworld #workingholiday #howtobecomeaworldtraveler #nomadicmatt #traveltheworld #maui #australia #becomeatraveler #traveljournal #traveldiary #workwhiletraveling #backpacker #travelstories